svengreb/tmpl/README.md

 2. Adjust [files related to GitHub features](#github) like the [CI/CD action workflow](#cicd-action-workflow), [issue](#issue-templates) & [pull request](#pull-request-template) templates, [code owners](#code-owners) and any other file located in the [`github` directory][gh-tree-dot_github] to match your project.
 3. Adjust documentations like the [README][gh-blob-readme], [changelog][gh-blob-changelog], [code of conduct][gh-blob-coc] and [contribution guides][gh-blob-contrib] to match your project.
 4. Adjust the [`package.json`][gh-blob-pkg.json] file to match your project metadata.
+5. Adjust the [`dependabot.yml`][gh-blob-dot_github-dependabot.yml] file to match your project metadata.
-5. Adjust all copyright notices to match your project.
+6. Adjust all copyright notices to match your project.

 ## Contributing